loongson-community/loongarch-opcodes/README.md

   and not `rdtime`.
 To avoid misleading people with RISC-V backgrounds, the instructions are renamed in hopes of lowering learning cost.

+* `[ld,st]ptr` are renamed `[ld,st]ox4` (Load/Store; Offset x4 or Indexed by 4).

+  The instructions are created with accelerating GOT accesses in mind;
+  they got their current semantics because the GOT is an array of pointers, and pointers are at least 32-bit aligned, meaning the array offsets must be at least multiples of 4.

+  However, the operation `rd = *(rj + imm << 2)` itself is completely generic, and has nothing to do with pointers.
+So, rename the instructions to hopefully avoid having to include the background material (the paragraph above) to every LoongArch learner.

 ## Instruction format notation used in this repo

 The instruction format notation used in the official documentation has several